Marius-450/anisha/README.md

     0 = East (default), 90 = North, 180 = West, 270 = South.
     :param outline: The outline of the circle.
 Must be a hex value for a color or a 3 values tuple.
     :param colors: Number of colors used in the bitmap and palette. default 128.
+    :param steps: Number of lines to draw.
+If None, computed to be roundish.

 ```

+Under the hood, the circle is a regular polygon of `steps` sides.
+When `steps` is ommited (or set to `None`), the number of steps is computed automatically.
+Sometimes,  if the circle drawn is not perfectly round, you can ajust manually the `steps`parameter.
+Experiments shows only multiples of 4 draws symetric circles (but not always).